Arranging Jet Fuel: 6 Considerations for Your Pre-trip Planning

 This often depends on operator preference.
 Some operators use software programs to provide jet fuel pricing information.
 Some estimates will include all applicable taxes while others will not.
 Ensure that all applicable taxes and fees for your type of flight are considered on the estimates so you may easily compare estimates from different providers.
 To obtain the most reliable estimates, jet-fuel providers will need to know if you’re operating a charter (non-scheduled commercial) or private non-revenue (business or leisure) flight, and if your next flight leg will be international or domestic.
 You may obtain incorrect estimates if any of the above information is omitted.
-One resource you can use to estimate pricing is to request a jet-fuel price estimate through the UVair® Fuel Program.

 3. What should operators be aware of in obtaining jet fuel estimates?

 Always confirm the effective date of your estimate, applicable taxes as well as the supplier who will be fueling the aircraft.
 Keep in mind that prices are subject to change based on that specific supplier and location.
 Be aware of minimum volume requirements and cancellation fees.
 Some locations may charge extra for after-hour jet-fuel deliveries.